MarkhamShofner/masters/data-structures/course-notes.md

   - can break a piece of code into little components and derive the cost of each section (N for linear expressions, N^2 for quadratic, etc...).
 Then simplify according to the O Notation rules.
   +;

-TODO - define the below with the book definition
 Upper Bound,
   - g only has to be greater than f beyond a certain point
   - f will do no worse than g (its upper bound)